Plastic Formwork For Concrete Slab

-Using plastic formwork—particularly reusable systems made from polypropylene (PP) or high-density polyethylene (HDPE)—offers significant environmental benefits compared to traditional wood or steel formwork.
+Using plastic slab formwork—particularly reusable systems made from high-density PP—offers significant environmental benefits compared to traditional wood or steel formwork.
 Here are the key advantages:

 1. Reduces Deforestation